greenhousegaslab/data_reduction/README.md

 Fair use
 ----------------------------------------------------------

-Please send us an email (xiaolingliu96 [at] gmail.com and scot.m.miller [at] gmail.com) if you are thinking of using these scripts in your research.
+Please send us an email (xiaolingliu96 [at] gmail.com, august.weinbren96 [at] gmail.com, and scot.m.miller [at] gmail.com) if you are thinking of using these scripts in your research.
 We would love to hear more about what you are working on and if we can help in any way.

 Also, please make sure to cite the companion article if you do use these scripts in your work.